AeselCSS/cyba-1st-semester-project-kea/README.md

 - Guest - Can only view the public page "Home".
 - Chairman - Can view the pages Members and Home, and create, edit and delete members.
 - Cashier - Can view pages Members, Finances and Home.
 In addition the cashier can see members who have not paid their membership fee.
 - Trainer - Can view pages Members, Top Results and Home.
-In addition trainer can see and add results to competitative members.
+In addition trainer can see and add results to competitive members.

 ## Contributors